ChristianSteger/Precipitation_indices/README.md

+Accurate and fast way to compute the **precipitation indices**
+- temporal mean
+- maximum yearly daily/hourly precipitation
+- wet day frequency
+- percentiles
-Accurate and fast way to compute precipitation indices (temporal mean, maximum daily/hourly precipitation, wet day frequency and percentiles) from climate data organised in yearly blocks of NetCDF files.
+from climate data organised in yearly blocks of NetCDF files.
+Daily and hourly temporal frequency can be processed and percentiles can be computed as **all-day/hour** or **wet-day/hour** according to Schär et al. (2016).
+Indices can be derived for entire years or seasons (JJA, SON, DJF, MAM).

 To reduce memory consumption, yearly blocks are processed sequentially and the relevant data is kept in memory.
 To e.g. compute the 90% percentile, the largest 10% of data of a grid cell is kept in memory and sequentially updated.
 After all yearly blocks have been processed, the percentile is computed via interpolation.
 This method is identical to apply the function *numpy.percentile()*.
 Part of the percentile